Mohammed-3tef/Tic_Tac_Masterpiece_GUI/README.md

 - **Intuitive GUI**: Built with a sleek, user-friendly interface.
 - **Real-Time Feedback**: Instant indication of wins, losses, or ties.
 - **Reset Option**: Start a new game at any time.
-- **Customizable Settings**: Modify game preferences for an enhanced experience.

 ## 🖥️ Watch the Demo